 This mode is fully controlled by user software.
-This allows it to be adapted to the user application, (user-defined strategy for entering programming mode, choice of communications propiol used to fetch the data to be stored, etc.).
-For example, it is possible to download code from the SPI, SCI or other type of serial interface and program it in the Flash.
+This allows it to be adapted to the user application, (such as user-defined strategy for entering programming mode, choice of communications protocol used to fetch the data to be stored).
+For example, it is possible to download code from the SCI, or USB interface and program it in the Flash.
 IAP mode can be used to program any of the Flash sectors except Sector 0, which is write/erase protected to allow recovery in case errors occur during the programming operation.